dragons-labs/FactoryAutomationGame/Manual/Pages/electronics/guide_en.md

 For a significant group of materials, it takes the form:
 	*The electric current flowing between two points is directly proportional to the voltage between these points.* (**Ohm's Law**)
 However, in many other cases, this relationship may take a different form.

+The ratio of the voltage between the ends of an element (for which Ohm's Law applies, e.g. a resistor or an ordinary piece of wire) to the current flowing through it is called **resistance**: *R=U/I*.

 ### Schematic Conventions